Oxetane

 Oxetane, or 1,3-propylene oxide, is a heterocyclic organic compound with the molecular formula C_{3}H_{6}O, having a four-membered ring with three carbon atoms and one oxygen atom.

 The term "an oxetane" or "oxetanes" refer to any organic compound containing the oxetane ring.

 Production

 A typical well-known method of preparation is the reaction of potassium hydroxide with 3-chloropropyl acetate at 150 °C:

 Yield of oxetane made this way is c.
-40%, as the synthesis can lead to a variety of by-products.
+40%, as the synthesis can lead to a variety of by-products including water, potassium chloride, and potassium acetate.

 Another possible reaction to form an oxetane ring is the Paternò–Büchi reaction.
 The oxetane ring can also be formed through diol cyclization as well as through decarboxylation of a six-membered cyclic carbonate.